google/iap-compute-engine-demo/README.md

-# Using the Google Cloud Identity-Aware Proxy with  Compute Engine
+# Using Google Cloud Identity-Aware Proxy with Compute Engine

 ## Introduction